jschirrmacher/netvis/README.md

 - `newNode` - a new node was created.
 The handler gets the node name as a parameter.
 It should return a data structure for the new node which is then added to the network visualization.
-This structure should at least contain the name and the new ID, but should normally have `visible=true` as well.
 - `newLink` - a new link between two nodes was created.
 The handler gets the data structure `{source, target}` of the link as a parameter.